-Goat Mountain Trail is a 17.7 mile out and back trail located near Mossyrock, WA that features a lake and is rated as moderate.
+Goat Mountain Trail is a 17.7 mile out and back trail located near Mossyrock, Washington that features a lake and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible from May until November.
 Horses are also able to use this trail.

 This hike didn't quite live up to my expectations, but it was still a good time.
 Pretty much a straight incline through forest until you finally break out onto the top of the ridge.
 Awesome views of Mt.
 Rainier and Mt.
 Adams, and if the air is clear enough (it was when we went!), Mt.
 Hood!
 Mt.
 St. Helens peeks over the top of the next ridge to the south.

 My hiking partner and I were expecting the trail to reach a true 'summit' with 360-degree views of all 4 mountains, but as we continued along the trail we seemed to circumnavigate it.
 I'm fairly certain we didn't miss a turn-off to another trail, so I don't think there exists a trail to the very top.
 That was a little disappointing.
 We wandered along the ridge for a while and ate a late lunch/early dinner on a cool rock outcrop, then headed back down before we lost too much light.

 The trail appears well-maintained, although not frequently traveled.
 My buddy and I were the only people on the trail on a late-July afternoon, which was a little scary for us being that far out in the wilderness.
 It took us about 2-1/2 hours to reach the 'top'.